TheGhouls/oct/doc/browser.rst

     # let's go back
     response = br.back() # after this we will be again at the index page

 And that's it !
-The `follow_link` method is pretty simple actually, it's just find a link by regex and / or css selector, and then open the url contained in the `href` attribute of the link.
+The `follow_link` method is pretty simple actually, it just finds a link by regex and / or css selector, and then opens the url contained in the `href` attribute of this link.

-What about the history ?
+What about the navigation history ?
 Well it's not a big deal, only a small history management, no next management for now.
 But it allow you to go back and see all pages opened previously.
-What append actually when you go back ?
+What appends actually when you go back ?
 It open the previous url in the history list property, and then delete the next page of it.
-So yeah, i know, pretty bad for now we can only go back.
+So yeah, i know, pretty bad.
 But stay tuned, better history management is coming !